Paulson-2004/aptitude/Izeon Innovative Sample Aptitde.md

 ### **Q2.**

-A can do a work in 6 days, B in 8 days, A+B+C do it in 3 days.
-If total payment = ₹3200, what is C’s share?
+.“A” alone can do a piece of work in 6 days and “B” alone in 8 days.
+“A” and “B” undertook to do it for Rs.3200.
+With the help of “C”, they can complete the work in 3 days, how much is to be paid to “C”?
+a) Rs.
+375   b) Rs.
+400   c) Rs.
+600   d) Rs.
+800

 **Solution:**